 - Large selection of links to web-based information, such as literature references, LiverTox db, DailyMed, and more.

-- Micro-reviews that put most common RM mechanisms into context.
+- Several micro-reviews that put most common RM mechanisms into context.

-- Drawing a compound in a modern sketching form.
+- Drawing a compound in a sketching form.

-- an API for external access to database enabling you to integrate into your automated workflows.
+- An API for external access to the database enabling integration into your automated workflows.